 Thanks for sharing, very useful Good!!
-Support!!!
+Support! ! !

 Chinese travellers share both happy moments and unhappy ones.
 It was not just the delights and wonderful moments that constitute the Chinese travellers' experience.
-Difficulties, frustrating
+Difficulties, frustrating times, obstacles, annoying glitches in one's itinerary can plague a holiday trip.
+One example.
 Phbrow's trip to the Isle of Wright which she aptly labelled her 'out - of luck - trip'.
 Everything that could go wrong went wrong.
 She missed one train.
 Another train was cancelled, so she had to buy another ticket.
 When Phbrow came back from her trip and shared her reflection her unfortunate experience, may have been a cathartic respite for her and at the same time excellent cautionary information for potential travellers.
 The joy of sharing and helping others afterwards made her feel better.
 'Few travel stories to the Isle of Wight...Finally I can make a small contribution'.
 After sharing this travel experience, her online peers replicated some suggestion as how she could obtain a refund for cancelled train.

-9.6 Unity of Travel Pleasure and Travel Pain

-9.6.1 Simultaneously Experience Both Positive and Negative Feelings
+9.6 Unity of Travel Pleasure and Travel Pain9.6.1 Simultaneously Experience Both Positive and Negative Feelings